davimnz/boa/README.md

 ## Run

 Run `make run` to execute all main source files if you have `make`.
 Otherwise, run the following files in order.
+The Ambev's data set called `raw_data.csv` must be in `data` folder.
+This file must use semicolons as delimiter and colons as decimal.

 ````
 python3 src/features/preprocessing.py      # removes useless data and generates geopositioning to sites